stuycs-gh-classrooms/10-nextcs-p01-full-auto-cells-military-issue-only/README.md

 How will you be using arrays in this project?

 1D Array:
--
+- We will be using 1-D arrays to draw the sun/moon on the screen depending on the phase (day or night).
+Selected cells in a row will change color one at a time, from one cell in a row to another cell in the same row.
+This way, the sun/moon will be drawn in steps, giving a nice cool effect.

 2D Array:
-- Using 2D arrays to generate the grid of cells, and also to draw the sun/moon on the screen depending on the phase (day or night).
+- Using 2D arrays to generate the grid of cells, which will be the background.

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- Press 'd' to have "day" dominate the grid first.
+- Press 'n' to have "night" dominate the grid first.
+- Press 'space' to toggle the animations/movements on/off.

 Mouse Control:
-- Mouse movement:
-- Mouse pressed:
+- Mouse movement: Change the area in which "day" or "night" is dominating.
+If the mouse isn't moving, then the area will be randomly chosen.
+- Mouse pressed: When the mouse is pressed, a cell will change to the opposite color, which will affect the entire animation.

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+Cell
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - `x`, `y`, `size`, `color`
 - METHODS
-  - LIST METHODS HERE

-CLASS NAME1
+  - `display()`, `updateColor()`,

+Grid
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - `rows`, `cols`, `state`
 - METHODS
-  - LIST METHODS HERE
+  - `createGrid()`, `showGrid()`, `animate()`, `changeState()`